EvanFajarr/EvanFajarr/README.md

 </p>

 ## ⚡ Fun Fact
-Here's a fun fact about me:

-I love programming, web design, anime (but I'm not a hardcore fan!), and listening to music.
+I love programming, web design, anime, and listening to music.
 I graduated in 2023 from SMK N 1 Bantul, specializing in Software Engineering.
-I'm based in Bantul, Yogyakarta.
+I live in Bantul, Yogyakarta.